Ajax30/Bravecms/README.md

 You can find all the other variables that display content in the two *already existing* themes (or in the front-end controllers).

-This application is intended to provide an easy way to "merge" an **HTML template** with its own **Content Management System**, which is so easy to use it need not be explained.
+This application is intended to provide an easy way to "merge" an **HTML template** with its own **Content Management System**, which is so easy to use it needs not be explained.

 Let me know if this small guide is comprehensive enough.